As the saying goes: "Two heads are better than one."

 Collaborative learning offers many benefits over traditional instruction.
 As studies show, when students work as a team, they develop positive attitudes, solve problems more effectively, and experience a greater sense of accomplishment.

 Ideally, all learning includes active student participation and interaction among students.
 Instructors who have not introduced group activities into their teaching arsenals have valid reasons for being hesitant.
-Some do not want to transfer control from their teacher-centered methods of instruction to their students.
+Some do not want to transfer control from their tried and true teacher-centered methods of instruction to their students.
 Others have heard stories from their colleagues that the experience was not worthwhile.

 Benefits of Collaboration

-Research shows that students can benefit from group work in several ways:1
+Research shows that students can benefit from group work in several ways.1

 - Students retain information longer than with other teaching methods.